Education

 Finding common ground is an essential step in conflict resolution.
 It involves identifying areas of agreement between conflicting parties and using those as a basis for finding solutions to the problem at hand.
 Common ground can be found by focusing on shared goals, values, or interests.
 By looking for areas of agreement, both parties can start to build trust and respect for one another.

-Finding common ground also involves active listening and empathizing with the other party’s point of view.
+Finding common ground also involves active listening and empathising with the other party’s point of view.
 This means putting aside personal biases and being open to new ideas and perspectives.
 It requires a willingness to compromise and find mutually beneficial solutions that address the needs of all parties involved.

 Overall, finding common ground is critical in resolving workplace conflicts because it helps bridge differences between people, reduces tension, and creates a more positive work environment.
 With this approach, individuals can work collaboratively towards achieving their shared goals while respecting each other’s differences.